bitrix24/b24pysdk/README.md

 ```

 The .as_list_fast() method is optimized for large datasets.
-It uses a more efficient algorithm and is recommended when dealing with many records.
+It uses a more efficient algorithm and is recommended when receiving many records.
 ```python
 response = client.crm.deal.list()
 deals = response.as_list_fast().result  # generator
 for deal in deals:  # requests are made lazily during iteration
     print(deal)
 ```

+## Library use via abstract classes

+Instead of BitrixApp and BitrixToken, you can use their abstract class versions with frameworks and ORM libraries.
+When using these abstract classes, the programmer is responsible for declaring the instance attributes and storing them.

+Examples of the available abstract classes are AbstractBitrixApp, AbstractBitrixAppLocal, AbstractBitrixToken and AbstractBitrixTokenLocal.